Husnafazal/alu-shell/permissions/README.md

 ### 11-directories_permissions
 Created a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
 ### 12-directory_permissions.
-Created a script that creates a directory called my_dir with permissions 751 in the working directory.
+Created a script that creates a directory called my_dir with permissions 751 in the working directory
+### 13-change_group
+wrote  a script that changes the group owner to school for the file hello
+### 14-change_owner_and_groupnge_group.
+changed the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+### 15-symbolic_link_permissions
+changed the owner and the group owner of _hello to vincent and staff respectively.
+### 16-if_only
+wrote a script that changes the owner of the file hello to vincent only if it is owned by the user guillaume.